 Identity Over Time

-Irving Copi once defined the problem of identity through time by noting that the following two statements both seem true but appear to be inconsistent:
+Irving Copi once defined the problem of identity through time by noting that the following two statements both seem true but, on the assumption that there is change, appear to be inconsistent:

 - If a changing thing really changes, there can't literally be one and the same thing before and after the change.